averyark/roms/readme.md

 ### How to use
 > [!IMPORTANT]
 > If you're downloading the source directly, you cannot run the program directly.
 Ensure you install the environment
-> Make sure to install the python environment.

 Run the following in terminal if the environment is not installed in your directory: